 The moment you meet a Filipino, he or she will make you feel welcome and will go to great lengths to ensure you feel accepted and part of a bigger community.

 For foreigners coming into the Philippines, it would be good to avoid the following faux pas in the situations below as you interact with the locals.

-Seniors, or those who are obviously oldest in the group, or the most important, are greeted first, seated first, and are allowed to enter the room first, and preceded in most cases by those who are younger or more junior.
+- Seniors, or those who are obviously oldest in the group, are greeted first, seated first, and are allowed to enter the room first, and preceded in most cases by those who are younger or more junior.

 Business Meeting Etiquette